Manuperezro/YogaCourses-MSP4/README.md

    ##### Video Detail:

-   - Here the Users will be able to view the the videos in full screem, also to move throught the differents sections of the courses and the others videos. whith the dropdown list.
+   - Here the Users will be able to view the videos in full screen, also to move through the different sections of the courses and the other videos using the dropdown list.

    ![features](static/images/video-play2.png "Video Detail")